swarajmutalik/100-Days-of-Code/String-Methods/README.md

 It is a method returns the position of the last occurrence of the specified characters in a string or return -1, if the character does not exist.

+#### charAt() method

+It is a method that returns the character at the specified index.
+The index value should lie between 0 and length() - 1.

+#### contains() method

+It is a method that searches the sequence of characters in the given string.
+It returns true if sequence of the char values are found in the string otherwise it returns false.

+#### startswith() method

+It is a method that tests if a string starts with a specified prefix beginning from 1st index.
+If yes then it returns true else it returns false.

+#### endswith() method

+It is a method that checks whether the string ends with a specified suffix.
+It yes, then the method will return true otherwise it will return false.